omeka/omeka-s-enduser/docs/modules/metadatabrowse.md

 The item view will either display with the property as a link, or with a link reading "See all items with this value", depending on whether the [Direct Links option is checked](#direct-links) in the global module configuration.

-In the example below, Metadata Browse is available for Title, Date of Publication, and Publisher, and the Direct Links setting is unchecked.
+In the example below, Metadata Browse is available for Title, Date of Publication, and Publisher, and the "Direct Links" setting is unchecked.

 ![An item with arrows pointing to the links for "see all items with this value"](../modules/modulesfiles/mdbr_public1.png)